Jeiwan/uniswapv3-book/content/docs/milestone_4/factory-contract.md

 keccak256(abi.encodePacked(token0, token1, tickSpacing))
 ```

-`token0` and `token` are the addresses of pool tokens, and `tickSpacing` is something we're going to learn about next.
+`token0` and `token1` are the addresses of pool tokens, and `tickSpacing` is something we're going to learn about next.

 ## Tick Spacing